 • Are transferable to many jobs

-Soft Skills for STEM infuses students with knowledge, understanding, and skills that will improve their interactions in ever-changing learning institutions, workforce, and society by sponsoring:
+Soft Skills for STEM, funded by the National Nuclear Security Administration, infuses students with knowledge, understanding, and skills that will improve their interactions in ever-changing learning institutions, workforce, and society by sponsoring: